 What is Shah Jeera?

 Shah Jeera is believed to be a distorted version of the Persian term Syahi Black Jeera.
-Culinary experts believe a typical variety of cumin was used in royal recipes, and it is called Shah Jeera.
+Culinary experts believe a typical variety of cumin was used in royal recipes, known as Shah Jeera.
 The darker-than-normal aromatic cumin (Jeera) seeds, Shah Jeera, are used in many Indian curries, bread, cakes, biscuits, dry vegetables, steamed rice and even masala tea.

-The sweet, smoky, earthy, nutty, peppery flavour of the Shah Jeera adds a superior flavour to your culinary creations, giving a complex depth of taste.
-It is a wonderful spice that gives some character to your favourite food items like rye bread, cream soups, harissa paste and bagel spice.
+The sweet, smoky, earthy, nutty, peppery flavour of the Shah Jeera adds a superior depth of flavour to your culinary creations.
+It is a wonderful spice that adds character to your favourite food items, such as rye bread, cream soups, harissa paste, and bagel spice.

 Shah Jeera in English